arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 really used it for was finding projects and when you found it, the first thing you did was click “Visit this project’s website”.

-As for Linus, well, remember his diving app that everyone got so exited about even though most don’t actually dive?
+As for Linus, well, remember his diving app that everyone got so excited about even though most don’t actually dive?
 Linus also doesn’t attend user group meetings any more because it became a problem, [as Greg Kroah-Hartman explains][linus-fanboys]: